-- (i) to seek amendment/modification in the HPERC (Promotion of Generation from Renewable Energy Sources and Terms and Conditions for Tariff Determination) Regulations, stating that the Commission has not considered the objections raised and suggestions made, in the public hearing and disposed of the same by a non-speaking order, without consideration of the relevant facts pleaded by the petitioner.
-The petitioner's statement is misleading and he has not intentionally annexed the copy the Commission's Order disposing of the public objections, wherein all the objections raised by the petitioner has been duly considered; - (ii) on the one hand the petitioner is questioning the legality of the Regulations and on the other hand he is praying for relaxation under regulations 45 of the Regulations (ibid), without making out a specific case. - that the petitioner Company has concealed the fact that it has also challenged the validity of the aforesaid regulations by seeking judicial review under Article 226 of the Constitution of India, by way of a writ petition No. 1339 of 2017, which is pending for adjudication, before the Hon'ble High Court.
-In other words, the petitioner Company, being aware of the proper procedure, has deliberately filed this petition seeking modification/amendment in the Regulations; - (d) that this Commission has unnecessarily been pleaded as respondent and the stakeholders have not been impleaded. - 14.
-The framing of the Regulations is a legislative jurisdiction; making of the relaxation/removal of difficulties orders is an administrative function.
+- (i) to seek amendment/modification in the HPERC (Promotion of Generation from Renewable Energy Sources and Terms and Conditions for Tariff Determination) Regulations, 2017 stating that the Commission has not considered the objections raised and suggestions made, in the public hearing and disposed of the same by a non-speaking order, without consideration of the relevant facts pleaded by the petitioner.
+The petitioner's statement is misleading and he has not intentionally annexed the copy the Commission's Order disposing of the public objections, wherein all the objections raised by the petitioner have been duly considered; - (ii) on the one hand the petitioner is questioning the legality of the Regulations and on the other hand he is praying for relaxation under regulations 45 of the Regulations (ibid), without making out a specific case.

+14. The framing of the Regulations is a legislative jurisdiction; making of the relaxation/removal of difficulties is an administrative function.
 The regulatory/adjudicatory process and the Legislative process cannot be inter-mingled.
-This

-Commission has repeatedly laid down in various cases e.g. petition No. 90 of 2015- M/s Bhawani Renewable Energy Pvt.
+This Commission has repeatedly laid down in various cases e.g. petition No. 90 of 2015- M/s Bhawani Renewable Energy Pvt.
 Ltd. Vs. HP State Electricity Board & Others, decided on 19.11.2015, and Petition Filing No. 6 of 2016- The Himalaya Power Producers Association Vs. HP State Electricity Board Ltd. decided in 03.08.2016, that there is no requirement to file a petition for making amendments in regulations or invoking the executive power to relax/remove difficulties;

-15. In light of the above discussion, this Commission declines to entertain this review petition as the regulations/adjudicatory process and the Legislative process cannot be intermingled.
+In light of the above discussion, this Commission declines to entertain this review petition as the regulatory/adjudicatory process and Legislative process cannot be intermingled.